What is Generative AI? A Complete Guide for Beginners and Pros

 Foundation models are large-scale AI models trained on massive datasets that serve as the backbone for generative AI applications.
 Examples include GPT (for text) and Stable Diffusion (for images).
 These models can be fine-tuned for specific tasks across industries.

-Where is generative AI headed?
+Where is Generative AI Headed?

 Generative AI is moving toward deeper integration in business operations, marketing, healthcare, finance, and education.
 Future advancements will make it more accurate, ethical, and accessible, enabling organizations to create personalized experiences at scale.